LoicVeirman/Hello-My-Dir/Documentation/User Manual 1.0.0.md

 ```PS
 .\Invoke-HelloMyDIR.ps1 -Prepare
 ```

+### What will be your next step?
+The script is just a starting point.
+From there, you should add another DC (which will require a certificate for LDAPS) and brough a Tiering Model Policy.
+We strongly invite you considering **hardenAD**, if you do not have a Tiering Model of your own (https://hardenad.net).
+It will be also needed that you customize the LAPS policy (who can read, who can reset, etc).

 ### Troubleshooting
 When running, the script will always provide you with a result on each of its action:
 1. **SUCCESS**: the task has been executed as expected.